eruizgar/dcos-valkiria/README.rst

 #.
 TODO: Talk about how to configure the root dcos cli

-#. :code:`source` the setup file to add the :code:`dcos-command` command line interface to your
+#. :code:`source` the setup file to add the :code:`dcos-valkiria` command line interface to your
    :code:`PATH`::

     source env/bin/activate